netdata/netdata/docs/step-by-step/step-00.md

 improvements, and bugfixes.

-If this method doesn't work for you, or you want to use a different process, visit our [installation documentation](../../packaging/installer/).
+If this method doesn't work for you, or you want to use a different process, visit our [installation documentation](../../packaging/installer/README.md) for details.

 ## Netdata fundamentals

 [Step 1.
 Netdata's building blocks](step-01.md)

-In this introductory step, we're talking about the fundamental ideas, philosophies, and UX decisions behind Netdata.
+In this introductory step, we'll talk about the fundamental ideas, philosophies, and UX decisions behind Netdata.

 [Step 2.
 Get to know Netdata's dashboard](step-02.md)